warmCabin/mm2ghost/README.md

 - Mega Man wraps around when he gets too far ahead or behind
 - Running & climbing animations desync
 - Ghosts may have an incorrect X position for 1 frame when loading savestates
+- Ghosts will jitter when above the screen border (negative Y position) while you are scrolling.
+What an edge case!